w3c/translation-glossaries/Deutsch-German.md

 ## Formal “you”

 * Use formal “Sie” (not informal “du”).
-* For example, “You may use this video if you include a link to this page.” ([in context](https://www.w3.org/WAI/videos/standards-and-benefits/#permission)) → “Sie können dieses Video verwenden, wenn Sie einen Link zu dieser Seite hinzufügen.”
+* For example, “Sie können dieses Video verwenden, wenn Sie einen Link zu dieser Seite hinzufügen” (for “You may use this video if you include a link to this page”—[in context](https://www.w3.org/WAI/videos/standards-and-benefits/#permission))
 * Background: [GitHub issue: “you” translate formal](https://github.com/w3c/wai-website/issues/123)

 ## Joint spelling of nouns